 Cyber Security 2022 Threat Forecast

 Year-on-year, attack, breach and incident rates have continued to rise by 15% within the cyber world.
 In addition, PurpleSec reported that cyber crime is up 600% as a result of the COVID-19 fallout.
 As remote working left us more vulnerable to attack, hackers thrived off increased opportunities to strike.
-Going into 2022, we can expect cyber criminals to get smarter, more advanced and more efficient in finding ways to harvest our data, with attack rates likely to rise.
+Going into 2022, there are a number of cyber security trends to watch out for.
+We can expect cyber criminals to get smarter, more advanced and more efficient in finding ways to harvest our data, with attack rates likely to rise.

 As 68% of business leaders feel their cyber security risks are increasing, this must be counteracted by recognising the benefits of investing in effective cyber security solutions to safeguard data, assets and systems this new year.
 To mitigate risk, we must be proactive.